Yohoho! User Interface

 Challenge to a Puzzle

 On land, between discussion of brigand pillage and scurvy, most pirates enjoy some dueling, drinking or perhaps a game or two of cards.
 Remember to ask before challenging, unless you want t'be turned away!
-Selecting the Challenge option commences a Puzzle Challenge with your target, opening the Challenge Configuration box.
+Selecting the Challenge option commences a Puzzle Challenge against the selected target, opening the Challenge Configuration box.

 Most non-player Pirates are glad to receive a Puzzle challenge.
 To get an idea of the NPP's skill look at their Pirate info, which appears in the Ahoy! tab.
 Many NPPs will be hesitant about losing their hard-earned gold to a challenger with good Standing, but they will always play an unwagered game.
 There is also an option for whether the game should be Rated or not — this determines whether the result goes on to affect yer Standing.
 Most of the time, folk play rated games, unless they fancy a few practice runs.
 Note that rated games also affect the Standing of NPPs.

-Ahh, but it's other flesh'n'blood Pirates like yourself who will prove the greater challenge, eh?
+Ahh, but it's other flesh'n'blood Pirates like yerself who will prove the greater challenge, eh?
 Puzzling another player gives one a few more options.

 Once again the Puzzle is chosen from the drop-down box, and whether the game should be rated or not.
 It's also possible to propose a Wager to your opponent, although most pirates just duel and drink for the fun of it and wager nothing.